mapninja/Earthsys144/week06/02_TURN_IN_sampling_and_interpolation_with_qgis.md

 1. **Original** (the source DEM)
 2. **Inverse Distance** (systematic sampling + IDW interpolation)
 3. **Nearest Neighbor** (random sampling + Nearest Neighbor interpolation)
-4. **Spline Stratified** (stratified random sampling + Spline interpolation)
+4. **RBF Stratified** (stratified random sampling + Radial Basis Function interpolation)

 Create a final map layout that displays all four methods side by side for visual comparison.

 > **Concept note:** Comparing interpolation methods visually helps you understand their characteristics.
 IDW shows radial patterns around sample points.
 Nearest Neighbor produces discrete zones.
-Spline creates smooth transitions.
+RBF creates smooth transitions.
 Stratified sampling focuses effort where variation is greatest.
 No single method is universally best—choice depends on your data, sample density, and application.

 ### Layout Instructions

 1. Set your print canvas to **landscape** orientation.
-2. Create four map frames arranged side by side, one for each group (Original, Inverse Distance, Nearest Neighbor, Spline).
+2. Create four map frames arranged side by side, one for each group (Original, Inverse Distance, Nearest Neighbor, RBF Stratified).
 3. For each frame:
    - **Locked** (check the Lock Item box in Item Properties so you don't accidentally move it while working on others)
    - **Locked layers** (check the Lock Layers option in Layer Properties)